YinHK-gameDev/unity-learn/user interface/Event system/README.md

 **Objects receive these events based on on user input**.

+To make objects interact with sending events based on input, use Event System.

 The **Event System** consists of a **few components** that work together to send events.

 When you add an **Event System component** to a GameObject you will notice that it does not have much functionality exposed, this is because the Event System itself is designed as a manager and facilitator of communication between **Event System** modules.